 Get outside and breathe deeply.
 Look at the sky, notice the growth cycle of plants, and look for wildlife.
 Light and nature can help put dark times and dark feelings in perspective.

-Catalog Your Blessings
+Catalog Your Bright Moments

 Depression creates a sort of emotional amnesia.
 You can forget what made you feel good or happy not so long ago.
 Sometimes, you have to intentionally recall what makes you smile each day.